 Richie (also known as, Tao) is a Research Analyst on the Misdemeanor Project (MJP) at John Jay College.
 Richie is a recent graduate from Texas A&M International University with a MS degree in Management Information Systems.
 He has passion and interest in data analysis and data mining fields, also Richie completed several research projects during his […]

-Cecilia Low-Weiner is currently finishing up her master’s in Applied Social Research at Hunter College.
+Cecilia Low-Weiner holds a Master of Science in Applied Social Research from Hunter College.
 She has previously worked in education and youth development non-profits; but more recently moved into the criminal justice field, serving most recently as the policy and research intern at JustLeadershipUSA.
 She is very passionate about criminal justice reform and is currently working on a project examining the long term health outcomes for adults who were incarcerated in their youth.